 Fishing mortalities and spawning stock sizes have been evaluated against maximum sustainable yield (MSY) and precautionary approach (PA) reference points, and the status of these stocks has also been assessed relative to safe biological limits.
-A small majority of the Baltic stocks that are analytically assessed (category 1) are fished at rates at or above F{MSY} (Figure 10), also according to the Marine Strategy Framework Directive (MSFD) D3C1 and Good Environmental Status (GES) boundaries.
+A small majority of the Baltic stocks that are analytically assessed (ICES stock data category 1) are fished at rates at or above FMSY (Figure 10), also according to the Marine Strategy Framework Directive (MSFD) D3C1 and the Good Environmental Status (GES) boundaries.
 However, most of the stocks are fished within the D3C2 boundaries that considers the reproductive capacity of the stocks (Figure 11).
 There are some stocks for which fishing pressure and stock size reference points are not yet available.
-The MSFD descriptors show that majority of the landings is from stocks with full reproductive capacity, which is largely driven by landings of sprat and herring in subdivisions 25-29 and 32, excluding the Gulf of Riga (Figure 11).
+The MSFD descriptors show that the majority of the landings are from stocks with full reproductive capacity, which is largely driven by landings of sprat and herring in subdivisions 25-29 and 32, excluding the Gulf of Riga (Figure 11).
 Overall fishing mortality (F) for benthic and pelagic fish stocks has reduced since the early 2000s (Figure 12).
-A number of stocks are currently being exploited above F{MSY}, namely eastern and western cod, herring stocks in the Gulf of Bothnia, in the central Baltic, and in the western Baltic, as well as sprat in the Baltic Sea and Sole (Solea solea) in subdivisions 20-24.
-Annex 1 contains a full list of the stocks included in these figures.
+A number of stocks are currently being exploited above FMSY, namely eastern and western cod, herring stocks in the central and in the western Baltic, as well as sprat in the Baltic Sea, plaice (Pleuronectes platessa) in subdivisions 21-23, and sole (Solea solea) in subdivisions 20-24.
+Table A1 in the Annex contains a full list of the stocks included in these figures.